 Even though you have advantages of where you can park with a permit, there are still handicap parking rules that must be followed.
 Even with a placard, you are still not allowed to park in a number of places, including red curbs or fire lanes, No Parking zones, No Stopping zones, and some types of loading zones.

-But can a car with a handicap placard be towed?
+But what happens if you fraudulently use a disabled parking placard for this purpose?
+Can a car with a handicap placard be towed?
 Yes, it can!
 If you’re parked anywhere you shouldn’t be or anywhere that law enforcement might deem unsafe, your car can definitely still be towed (and you could get ticketed or fined as well).

 To stay within the law, read all street signs and posted notices so that you’ll be aware of the places you’re permitted to park.
 If you can’t tell whether it’s legal to park somewhere, your best bet is simply not to park there, or to ask a building manager or law enforcement what the specific laws are for that spot.
 Never assume that you can park anywhere you want just because you have a disabled parking permit!